ANZICE (Antarctica-New Zealand Interglacial Climate Extremes)

 - develop the reconstructions into models to help identify potential changes and consequences for a projected warmer world

 - apply model results to guide policy for New Zealand’s future.

-To achieve these goals, ANZICE will take a three pronged approach:
+To achieve these goals, ANZICE took a three pronged approach:

-- Antarctic drivers of ocean-climate will use new and existing records from ice cores to determine how Antarctica’s climate and ocean behaved during past warm phases such as occurred around 7,000-9,000 years ago (Holocene Climatic Optimum) and 125,000 years ago (Last Interglacial Period or Stage 5e).
+- Antarctic drivers of ocean-climate used new and existing records from ice cores to determine how Antarctica’s climate and ocean behaved during past warm phases such as occurred around 7,000-9,000 years ago (Holocene Climatic Optimum) and 125,000 years ago (Last Interglacial Period or Stage 5e).

-- Southern Ocean-NZ responses will rely on environmental data contained within sediment cores from the Southern Ocean to identify past responses of ocean waters and currents.
-The impact of such changes on New Zealand will be gauged from glacial and lake records preserved onshore.
+- Southern Ocean-NZ responses relied on environmental data contained within sediment cores from the Southern Ocean to identify past responses of ocean waters and currents.
+The impact of such changes on New Zealand were gauged from glacial and lake records preserved onshore.

-ANZICE introduces new techniques that greatly improve the ability to analyse, interpret and apply records of previous warmer climates.
+ANZICE introduced new techniques that greatly improved the ability to analyse, interpret and apply records of previous warmer climates.

 Ice cores, collected from coastal sites, contain information with annual detail similar to tree rings.
-The cores are expected to recover ice at least 10,000 years old, and so will include the Holocene Climatic Optimum.
+The cores were expected to recover ice at least 10,000 years old, and so included the Holocene Climatic Optimum.